tcm5343/youtube-dl-scripts/README.md

 # updateArchive.py
 This script I wrote using python3 for Windows and Linux and is meant to be executed in the root of your youtube-dl directory.
 It deletes and rewrites a new archive.log file in your root directory based off of the files which are currently in your directory.
 This keeps your archive.log up to date with what is actually on your machine incase you deleted or lost any videos.
 It only archives ".mkv" or ".webm" files so change or add file extensions depending on your use case.

 This script ONLY works if you use the the naming conventions which u/Veloldo uses in his post (the same conventions I use in my scripts which are based off of his).
+Always keep a backup of your archive.log file before running this script for the first time.